22 Questions To Answer Before Building an App & Stop Feeling ‘Screwed’

 Trust me, the app development cost estimate is difficult to plan, as you have so many variables to jot down.
 But knowing the budget will help to keep the critical features in mind and then prioritize and get the most out of finished items.
 To scope the project you at least need to set a range.

 It is not just the physical build.
 You need to set a budget to do research on the app, competitors, or to release MVP or the MMP?
-While building an app, if you fail to provide a range to your app developers, they would consider it as a red flag.
+While building an app, if you fail to provide a range to your app developers, they would consider it a red flag.

 It might not be a serious project, but a vague idea you want to flash.
-Like the budget for hosting costs, discovery optimization, or push notification services – this could help both the app developers and client to get the app to quickly to the market.
+As the budget for hosting costs, discovery optimization, or push notification services – this could help both the app developers and client to get the app to quickly to the market.
 In the meantime, you as an app owner can continue to improve the app with feedback from target users.

 #9.
 How to define app success in the stakeholder’s eyes?